Major revision January 1990

 CJ112 Criminal justice cannot be successfully imposed from above, but needs as far as possible to be a product of a living, democratic community.
 The basic institutions of Green justice should be community-based and relatively informal in nature.
 They should provide maximum potential for public participation.

-CJ114 We will introduce the principle of "restorative justice", which while denouncing the crime, deals constructively with both the victim and the offender.
+CJ114 We support the introduction of the principle of ‘restorative justice,’ which while denouncing the crime, deals constructively with both the victim and the offender.
 The primary aim will be to restore and, if necessary, improve the position of the victim and the community; the offender will be required to make amends.

 CJ115 Restorative justice recognises the need not only to ensure that the amount and nature of reparation be appropriate to the harm suffered, but also that it is within the capacity of the offender to make it.
 This means that any shortfall will have to be met by the community.